w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 It is possible to deregister the parachain and withdraw the deposit if the parachain has not produced any blocks.
-If the parachain produced blocks, then the parachain can only be deregistered through the relay chain governance.
+If the parachain produced blocks, then the parachain can only be deregistered through the relay chain's governance.

 :::